WAMC's broadcast area is pretty darn White, but Roundtable panels are even Whiter: Racial politics of The Roundtable

 Other social media accounts offered openly racist statements endorsing exclusion of Palestinians from news discussions.
 Facebook account “Terry Gage,” for example, wrote “lol…’reasoned thoughts of Palestinians’…that’s hilarious.”
 The account Laurie Breyer Hobby wrote, “No one cares what terrorists and their enablers think.”
 These openly racist thinkers came to the defense of WAMC’s The Roundtable.
 I don’t think alliance with this deeply despairing and morally lost group is what WAMC desires or will benefit from, but it is the logical result of policies prioritizing White perspectives over all others.
 Active listeners working together to pressure station management can change that.

-GitHub data includes Roundtable CSV files and American Community Survey tables (from US Census Dept. Social Explorer) on area racial/ethnic demographics and population counts.
+GitHub data includes CSV files for all Roundtable data analyzed in this series as well as American Community Survey tables (from US Census Dept. Social Explorer) on area racial/ethnic demographics and population counts.

 WAMC’s Community Representation Policy Statement states, “The overall goal of WAMC is to provide programming as varied as the human experience.
 Our mission is to serve the public by preparing and presenting non-profit and non-commercial educational, instructional, and cultural radio and live programs that celebrate the diversity of our broadcast and live audience. . . .
 In our journalism, diversity means the inclusion in our reporting of the vastly different voices and opinions of mis or under-represented people and those often ignored.
 WAMC strives to include differing opinions in our content.
 To do this, we consciously think of and discuss what diversity includes; race and ethnicity, gender, socio-economic status, faith, age, sexual orientation, disabilities, political affiliation and geographic location.
 In this way, our staff and content will continually evolve and ultimately be unbiased.”